InTEGr8or/whywetech/content/posts/testing-to-learn/for-aws-certs.md

 > It is better to be wrong than to be vague --Freeman Dyson

-Errors are just as bad as they have always been but they can be corrected.
+Errors are as bad as they have always been but they can be corrected.
 Vagueness doesn't have that advantage.

 Rapid error detection and correction provides a primary feature of rapid learning: low-overhead error correction.